 Jennifer was the 2020 winner of the annual HealthWatch Award for her work in improving the understanding of statistics through the media.
 You can watch her acceptance speech and lecture, titled "Can’t see the wood for the trees?
 Making sense of data during a global pandemic", here.

-Jennifer is a highly active member of the Royal Statistical Society, currently sitting on RSS Council and being the Society's Vice President for External Affairs.
+Jennifer is a highly active member of the Royal Statistical Society.
+She was the Society's Vice President for External Affairs (2017-2020) and sat on RSS Council (2015-2020).
 She was also previously appointed as the RSS Guy Lecturer for 2014 and was Honorary Officer for Meetings and Conferences, organising the 2015 and 2016 RSS International Conferences.
 In addition to her involvement with the Royal Statistical Society, Jennifer was the President of the British Science Association Mathematical Sciences Section for 2018.

 Jennifer can also regularly be found giving conference presentations and talking all things statistics in schools, theatres and pubs.
 She is a popular statistics presenter and can often be heard on the Radio or seen on TV screens.
 She has made a number of appearances on BBC Radio 4's More or Less and appeared on series 42 of BBC Watchdog where she presented their "Best or Worst" segment.